yorickpeterse/zen-cms/ROADMAP.md

 * Website completely up and running. (!)
 * Translation system for the Javascript used in the backend
 * Documentation/Userguide online
+* Replaced Liquid with something more developer and designer friendly.
+Liquid has several issues of which most are described in "LIQUID.md".

 ### 0.2.4 - March 2011